In modern technology, there is a clear need to reuse objects and let the user configure each object once and repeatedly use it over and over again.

 - Select a project

-- From the Service account list, select New service account.
+- From the Service account list, select Create service account.

 Service Account is a user with only access to applications and APIs.
 Read more.